Winter’s Child

 The snow’s first flurry

-draws winter’s child
+draws winter’s child outside.

 Arms spread wide